 As Chairman of NBCU Telemundo Enterprises, Conde oversaw the leading media properties that serve Hispanics worldwide.
 He was instrumental in building NBCU Telemundo Enterprises into a world-class media company that produces and distributes high-quality Spanish-language content across a range of broadcast, cable, and digital properties, including: the Telemundo flagship TV network, 30 local stations, Universo Cable Network, Telemundo Digital Enterprises, Telemundo Global Studios, Telemundo Deportes, Noticias Telemundo, Telemundo Films and several other video content and distribution properties.

-Conde repositioned Telemundo as the programming authority and destination for a fast-growing audience.
-Under Conde’s leadership, Telemundo became the number one Spanish-language network for the first time in the company’s history by regularly dominating primetime among key consumer demographics.
+Conde repositioned Telemundo to become the premier Spanish-language network, propelling the network to rank number one for the first time in its history in primetime among key consumer demographics.
 He oversaw Telemundo’s transformation into an increasingly innovative media company, with an emphasis on original programming, reality television, sports, music and news, including launching three daily national newscasts, an investigative unit, and local newscasts in key markets.

 Conde joined NBCUniversal in October 2013 as Executive Vice President of NBCUniversal to oversee NBCU International and NBCU Digital Enterprises.
 Prior to NBCUniversal, Conde was the President of Univision Networks and served in a variety of senior executive capacities at the company.
 He is credited with transforming the Spanish-language media company into a leading global, multi-platform media brand.

 Prior to Univision, Conde served as a White House Fellow for Secretary of State Colin L. Powell from 2002–2003.
-Previously, he worked at StarMedia Network, the first internet company focused on Spanish and Portuguese-speaking audiences globally, and in the Mergers & Acquisitions Group at Salomon Smith Barney.
+He also worked for StarMedia Network, the first internet company focused on Spanish and Portuguese-speaking audiences globally, and in the Mergers & Acquisitions Group at Salomon Smith Barney.

 Conde serves on the board of directors of Walmart (NYSE: WMT) and PepsiCo (NASDAQ: PEP).
-Conde is a Trustee of the Aspen Institute and the Paley Center for Media.
-He is a Full Member at the Council on Foreign Relations and a Young Global Leader for the World Economic Forum.
+He is also a Trustee of the Aspen Institute and the Paley Center for Media.
+Additionally, Conde is a Board Member at the Council on Foreign Relations and a Young Global Leader for the World Economic Forum.
 He holds a B.A. with honors from Harvard University and an M.B.A. from the Wharton School at the University of Pennsylvania.